stx3plus1/strlx/README.md

 This is only suggested when you don't have a compiler, nor do you want one taking up storage.
 Compiling makes it a lot easier to install.

 ## Compile
-Compilation for macOS and Linux.
+Compilation for macOS, Linux and GNU/Hurd.

 Remember to set CC to your compiler if you aren't using gcc, or clang aliased to "gcc" (Apple...)